Asset Focus: Long-Term US Bonds

 What Are The Returns For Long-Term Bonds?

-A long-term bond is a fixed-income asset that will bring in small interest payments every month, but over the lifetime of the bond, you could earn a significant return.
+A long-term bond is a fixed-income asset that will bring in small interest payments every month, but over the lifetime of the bond you could earn a significant return.
 The best way to build wealth is through the power of compound interest.
-That means regularly reinvesting your investment income into more income-generating assets for even more income.
-Essentially, you get interest in your interest.
+That means by holding investment that pay regular interest or dividends, and regularly reinvesting that income, you get interest in your interest.
+Very powerful!

 The investment return to most long-term bonds in 202 is less than 2 per cent (2%).
 The price at which bonds are traded fluctuates as Federal interest rates go up and down.
 If rates go down, bond prices rise as investors seek out better yields.
 If interest rates go up, bond prices fall.

 Because income form bonds is fixed, if you are paying less for the bond then your yield is higher.
 For example, If a bond coupon (the payment the bond makes to bonds holders) is $1, and the bond price is $100, then the yield is 1 per cent (1%).
 If interest rates go up and the bond price falls to $50, the coupon remains $1, and so the yield would be 2 per cent (2%).